jdomingu/ThreeGeoJSON/README.md

 ThreeGeoJSON
 =======================

+**IMPORTANT**: This project has been retired and does not work with the current version of three.js.
+Turning this project into something other than the one-off it currently is would require a bit more time than I'm willing to sink in.
+Thanks to everyone who took an interest.

 This project aims to be a simple way to render geojson data in 3D with three.js.

 ### Demo